thakurayushp70-source/RSA-encryption-decryption-using-public-and-private-key/README.md

 - This ciphertext is unreadable and can only be decrypted using the corresponding Private Key.
 - Copy this encrypted text
 <img width="646" height="473" alt="image" src="https://github.com/user-attachments/assets/496bd9a5-8985-4710-987e-0b74732a7f4e" />
+Step 5: Scroll further down to the 'Decrypt' section of the tool.
+- Paste the ciphertext (from Step 4) into the Ciphertext input  box.
+- Now click on the 'Decrypt' button